Historiography of World History

 In this visual essay (at least 2000 words total, not including references), choose one of the broad themes from our course listed below to demonstrate your understanding of world history.

-• Use the theme to create an analytical narrative (between c.
+• Use the theme to create an world history narrative (between c.
 3500 BCE and 2020 CE)

 • Demonstrate exchanges between societies, global interconnections and historical change over time.